oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud/BulkExtract/introduction/introduction.md

 ## About this Workshop

-This workshop shows you how to design and develop File-based Data Integration (FBDI) Import usecase in Oracle Integration 3 with the ERP Cloud.
-Out of the box, ERP Cloud adapter helps an Integration developer to quickly import the data into the ERP Cloud in a secured way using various authentication schemes
+This workshop shows you how to design and develop a Bulk Extract Usecase in Oracle Integration 3 integrating with the ERP cloud.
+Out of the box, ERP Cloud adapter helps an Integration developer to quickly consume Business Events and Business Services in a secured way using various authentication schemes.

 Estimated Time: 2 hours